-Theorem (Gale and Sotomayor)

-When all preferences are strict, let μ be a stable matching for (F,W,R).
+Theorem (Gale and Sotomayor) When all preferences are strict, let $\mu$ be a stable matching for (F, W, R).
 Suppose each $w \in \mu(F)$ chooses the strategy of listing only $\mu(w)$ on her stated preference list of acceptable firms (and each firm states hers true preferences).
 This is a Nash-equilibrium in the game induced by the firm-optimal stable mechanism (and is the matching that results).

-Furthermore, every Nash-equilibrium misrepresentation by the workers must nevertheless yield a matching that is stable with respect to the true preferences.

-The Marriage Model

-Furthermore, every Nash-equilibrium misrepresentation by the workers must nevertheless yield a matching that is stable with respect to the true preferences.

-Theorem (Roth)

-Suppose each firm $f \in F$ chooses her dominant strategy and states her true preferences R_t , and any worker $w \in W$ chooses any set of strategies (preference lists) R'w so that R' is an equilibrium for the matching game induced by the firm-optimal stable mechanism.
-Then the corresponding firm-optimal stable matching for (F, W, R') is one of the stable matchings of (F, W, R), that is $\phi^{M}[R']$ is stable under R.
+The Marriage Model Lattice Properties of Set of Stable Matchings Strategic Behaviour Furthermore, every Nash-equilibrium misrepresentation by the workers must nevertheless yield a matching that is stable with respect to the true preferences.
+The Marriage Model Lattice Properties of Set of Stable Matchings Strategic Behaviour Furthermore, every Nash-equilibrium misrepresentation by the workers must nevertheless yield a matching that is stable with respect to the true preferences.
+Theorem (Roth) Suppose each firm $f \in F$ chooses her dominant strategy and states her true preferences $R_f$ , and any worker $w \in W$ chooses any set of strategies (preference lists) $R'w$ so that R' is an equilibrium for the matching game induced by the firm-optimal stable mechanism.
+Then the corresponding firm-optimal stable matching for (F, W, R') is one of the stable matchings of (F, W, R), that is $\phi^M[R']$ is stable under R.